-While the proposed amendments to CP 100-06 provide a framework for using CPPS funds to contract with public agencies and non-profit organizations, it is critical that a viable contracting process be established.
+While the proposed amendments to CP 100-06 provide a framework for using CPPS funds to contract with non-profit organizations, it is critical that a viable contracting process be established.
 The City's Chief Financial Officer has previously indicated that Mayoral staff would not provide contract administration for any contracts that are executed using CPPS funds.
 As a result, a contracting process has been developed with the intention of minimizing the workload and involvement of Mayoral staff.
 Under this process, Council District Offices and Council Administration will be responsible for much of the substantive contract administration.
 However, Mayoral staff would still be required to play certain routine administrative roles in the process.

-The recommended process for awarding CPPS funds and entering into agreements with public agencies or non-profit organizations is as follows:
+The recommended process for awarding CPPS funds and entering into agreements with non-profit organizations is as follows:

-- 1. Agency or organization submits an application package to the Council District office; - 2.
+- 1. Non-profit organization submits an application package to the Council District office; - 2.
 If Council District recommends a funding award, the application package is sent to the City Attorney's Office to draft the funding agreement; - 3.
-Funding agreement is then signed by the agency or organization, and returned to the Council District office along with additional required documentation (proof of insurance, certification of drug free workplace, certification of compliance with Equal Benefits Ordinance); - 4.
+Funding agreement is then signed by the non-profit organization, and returned to the Council District office along with additional required documentation (proof of insurance, etc.); - 4.
 Council District Office and Council Administration certify that all required documentation has been received, and then submits the package for docketing via e1472; - 5.
 Once City Council approves the funding award, Purchasing & Contracting signs the agreement on behalf of the City; - 6.
-When project or event has been completed, agency or organization submits request for funding and proof of payment (receipts, invoices, bank statements or other documentation); - 7.
+When project or event has been completed, organization submits request for funding and required documentation (receipts, invoices, etc.); - 7.
 Council Administration reviews request for funding, and submits a final request for payment to City Comptroller; - 8.
-City Comptroller reviews documentation and process payment to agency or organization;
+City Comptroller reviews documentation and process payment to non-profit organization;